-- 1. The students will be able to perform the item of Poorvarangam in the traditional dance style. - 2.
-The students will be able to perform the item of Vinayaka Kowthvam in the traditional dance style. - 3.
-The students will be able to perform the item of Shabdam in the traditional dance style. - 4.
-The students will be able to recite the jathis and the solkattus of the items that they have learnt in this course and also teach the students will sing the lyrics of the song of the items that they have learned.
+- 1. perform the item of Poorvarangam in the traditional dance style. - 2. perform the item of Vinayaka Kowthvam in the traditional dance style. - 3. perform the item of Shabdam in the traditional dance style. - 4. recite the jathis and the solkattus of the items that they have learnt in this course and also teach the students will sing the lyrics of the song of the items that they have learned.

 Unit Description Topics

 1 Dance 1 Poorvarangam-1

 2 Dance 2 Vinayaka Kowthvam - 1

-3 Dance 3 Shabdam - 1 4 Singing and Recitation Singing the lyrics of the item and the recitation of the jathis and the solkattus.
+3 Dance 3 Shabdam - 1

+4 Singing and Recitation Singing the lyrics of the item and the recitation of the jathis and the solkattus.

 Course Code Course Title Course Type L Т P С Hrs./ Wk.
-M19PA1042 Practical-2 (P2) Bharatanatyam SC 1 0 2 3 5
+M21PAS122 Practical-2 (P2) Bharatanatyam SC 1 0 2 3 4